Fungi in the Homestead and Farm Ecology

 Stamets points out that certain species (Psilocybe spp., Amanita muscaria, and others) have long had important shamanic usage in some indigenous cultures.
 It is possible that mushrooms with psychoactive properties could offer much in psychotherapy or treatment of addiction; though experimentation along these lines is at present severely restricted because ingestion of such mushrooms is illegal in this and many other countries.

 It is an interesting historic fact that much of what we have learned about cultivating mushrooms in the past few decades came directly from the highly creative, rigorously scientific experiments of young “hippies” of the 1970s and later—who were fascinated by the “magic mushrooms” encountered by Gordon Wasson in his now-famous visit with the Mexican curandera Maria Sabina in 1955.
 There were then few cultivated fungal species—among the exceptions were the common supermarket “button mushroom” (Agaricus bisporus) and, mostly in Asia at that time, shiitake (Lentinula edodes)—and indeed the common assumption was that fungi were largely impervious to cultivation.
-Through persistence and rigorous application of scientific method, young “basement scientists” proved them wrong, discovering how to create sterile, sealed environments in which spores of the hallucinogenic species could germinate and thrive.
-Having established effective alliances with the psychotropic fungi, many of these innovators expanded their work into cultivation of a broader range of edible and medicinal species.
+Through persistence and rigorous application of the scientific method, young “basement scientists” proved them wrong, discovering how to create sterile, sealed environments in which spores of the hallucinogenic species could germinate and thrive.
+Having established effective alliances with the psychotropic fungi, many of these innovators expanded their work into the cultivation of a broader range of edible and medicinal species.

 It is ironic in the extreme that our society revels in our increased access to culinary mushrooms, and salivates over the prospect for huge profits in the pharmaceutical industry—though we’ve been happy to clap into jail, for years at a time, young scientists whose experiments were achieving the critical breakthroughs.
 One wonders as well about the state of constitutional liberty in a society that imprisons its citizens for ingesting fungi that have been growing alongside Homo sapiens for millennia, and for whom a number of cultures the world over have had profound gratitude and respect.